 Ocean, atmosphere and climate area encompasses a wide range of marine, atmospheric physics/chemistry, physical/biological/chemical oceanography, climate research, focusing on inter- and multidisciplinary aspects.

-Find out about the NUI Galway Postgraduate Scholarships here.
+Find out about the University of Galway Postgraduate Scholarships here.

 Download curriculum information here.

 - Dr. Peter Croot

 NQAI Level 8 honours degree or equivalent to a minimum standard of Second Class Honours, Grade 1 or equivalent in an appropriate discipline.